ibm-cloud-docs/cloud-infrastructure/ha-landing-page-all.md

 At a minimum, deploying more than one virtual server instance helps make your solution highly available. {{site.data.keyword.cloud_notm}} has more features that you can add to your solution:

 * Placement groups that distribute your VSIs on different hypervisors or on different hypervisors with different power sources.
-* Auto scale that aoutmtically scales your number of VSIs up and down based on capacity.
+* Auto scale that automatically scales your number of VSIs up and down based on capacity.

 ### Placement groups
 {: #landing-placement-groups}